 Jason Madden is co-managing partner of Pape Salter Teillet LLP.
-Jason Madden is a graduate of Osgoode Hall Law School and is called to the bar in Ontario, Yukon and the Northwest Territories.
+Jason Madden is a graduate of Osgoode Hall Law School and is called to the bar in Ontario, Yukon, the Northwest Territories, Alberta, and Manitoba.
 He specializes in Indigenous rights law, with an emphasis on litigation, consultation and accommodation related matters, and the negotiation and implementation of modern day treaties.
 He is also recognized as being at the forefront of the development of Métis rights law in Canada.

 Jason’s litigation practice focuses on a range of areas impacting Indigenous communities, including constitutional law, administrative law, environmental and regulatory law, Indigenous rights, treaty and self-government issues and dispute resolution.
 He has represented clients before the Supreme Court of Canada, the Federal Court of Appeal as well as all levels of court from Ontario westward.
 He has also appeared before many regulatory boards and tribunals, including, Joint Review Panels of the National Energy Board and the Canadian Environmental Assessment Agency, the Clean Environment Commission (Manitoba), the Ontario Energy Board and the Yukon Water Board to name a few.

 Jason has extensive experience advising clients on consultation and accommodation related issues, including, the negotiation of impact, benefit, resource sharing, partnership and environmental protection agreements for Aboriginal groups.
 He also regularly advises and acts for First Nation and Métis communities in the negotiation and implementation of agreements related to the recognition of Aboriginal rights, self-government and modern day treaties.
 This work includes the development of internal laws, policies and processes, the negotiation of financial transfer and tax agreements as well as inter-nation, intergovernmental and trans-boundary arrangements.